Lunavyr/PSU-CS416P-Course-Portfolio/Notebook.md

 ### 11/18/2024
 Added more notes.
 Finished Adaptive Tone Control and added an entry in readme.md describing it.
 Fixed issue with save_wav in BasicUtils.py not being converted back into 16-bit PCM.

+### 11/20/2024
+Started and went WAAAY overboard on a MIDI demo.
+The goal here was to establish a link between my MIDI controller, which was quickly successful after some documentation hunting.
+I ended up basically building a boilerplate sinewave synth that also sometimes still crashes.
+At least I have my next objective laid out...
+Also added notes to MIDI section and updated README.